AdobeDocs/experience-manager-65.en/help/sites-authoring/select-ui.md

 >[!CAUTION]
 >
->This option for switching to the classic UI is not immediately available out-of-the-box, it must be specifically configured for your instance.
+>This option for switching to the classic UI is not immediately available out-of-the-box, it must be configured for your instance.
 >
 >See [Enabling Access to Classic UI](/help/sites-administering/enable-classic-ui.md) for more information.